alphaseinor/mern_stack/README.md

 added a ton of boilerplate code... gotta see the commits from last night (late).

-Today I'm going to remove the uuid from shoppingList.js since it's not used in that file anymore I can display the object items in the itemReducer.js file. so my boilerplate works.
+Today I'm going to remove the uuid from shoppingList.js since it's not used in that file anymore

+I can display the static object items in the itemReducer.js file. so my boilerplate works.

+I have delete items working, however my Redux dev tools stopped working, so BAH!!!!
+I'll figure that out later...

+Made ItemModal.js under components that is the modal window to add an item.

+added addItem to the reducer, and itemModal

 ##6/29/18